YadavYashvant/Capturio/README.md

 # Capturio
-A camera app using CameraX library in kotlin.
+A camera app made in kotlin.